Inessa Lee: Transhumanism

 In 2019 Inessa Lee joined the U.S. Transhumanist Party and became a contributing author of The Transhumanism Handbook by Newton Lee.
-In her chapter 66, Inessa suggests a new socioeconomic theory called Equalism which is based on the even distribution of resources on the planet due to technology advancements during the Singularity era ISBN 978-3-030-16919-0.
+She contributed a chapter suggesting a socioeconomic theory she calls equalism, based on the even distribution of resources on the planet due to technology advancements during the singularity era.
 In 2020 she became the Chief Ideologist of California Transhumanist Party and created a 7-point program that offers a solution to social stratification.